 - Compact. - Individual-each student conducts her/his own project. - Carefully crafted in form and content. - Includes implementation and experiments. - Implementation in Python or C++. - A limited form of code sharing is allowed, but only after approval by the course's team.
-Such code will be put in a repository accessible by all the students in the course. - The program should be runnable by the course's team; include instructions how to operate it. - Comprehensive, well-designed set of scenarios for the experiments, which will help to find and demonstrate interesting properties of the problem and the solution. - Main body of the report: up to six pages, 12pt font. - Submission deadline: Thursday, February 10th, 2022.
-You may ask in advance for a later deadline. - Submission instructions will appear on the course website.
+Such code will be put in a repository accessible by all the students in the course. - The program should be runnable by the course's team-include instructions how to operate it. - Comprehensive, well-designed set of scenarios for the experiments, which will help to find and demonstrate interesting properties of the problem and the solution. - Main body of the report: up to six pages, 12pt font. - Submission deadline: Friday, March 6th, 2020. - Submission instructions will appear on the course website.